GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 title: Customize Anthos Multi-Cloud logs with Fluent Bit
 description: Learn how to customize Cloud Logging logs with Fluent Bit for Anthos on AWS and Azure
 author: amandawestlake
-tags: logging, stackdriver, gke, fluent-bit
+tags: logging, stackdriver, gke, fluent-bit, cloud logging, Anthos on AWS, Anthos on Azure
 date_published: 2021-07-27
 ---
 Amanda Westlake | Technical Writer Intern | Google
 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

 This tutorial describes how to use [Fluent Bit](https://fluentbit.io/) to customize your Cloud Logging logs for an
 [Anthos Multi-Cloud](https://cloud.google.com/anthos/clusters/docs/multi-cloud)
 cluster.
-In this document, you learn how to host your own configurable Fluent Bit DaemonSet to send logs to [Cloud Logging](http://cloud.google.com/logging), instead of utilizing default workload logs.
+In this document, you learn how to host your own configurable Fluent Bit DaemonSet to send logs to [Cloud Logging](http://cloud.google.com/logging) instead of utilizing default workload logs.

 Unlike default workload logs, Fluent Bit allows you to customize your logs.
-Fluent Bit can also be used with specific applications or namespaces, as opposed to workload logs which can only be used with all applications running on a cluster.
+Fluent Bit can also be used with specific workloads and namespaces, as opposed to workload logs which can only be used with all applications running on a cluster.

 This tutorial applies to Linux nodes only.